Mike Purcell: San Francisco 49ers

 Purcell was signed by the San Francisco 49ers as an undrafted free agent on May 7, 2013.
-He was signed to the team's practice squad on September 2, 2013.
-On January 22, 2014, Purcell signed a reserve/future contract with San Francisco, before being signed to the team's practice squad on August 31, 2014.
-On December 19, 2014, Purcell was promoted to the active roster after Ray McDonald's release on December 17, 2014.
+He was signed to the team's practice squad on September 2.
+On January 22, 2014, Purcell signed a reserve/future contract with San Francisco, before being signed to the team's practice squad on August 31.
+On December 19, Purcell was promoted to the active roster after Ray McDonald's release on December 17.

-In 2015, Purcell played in eight games (3 starts) with and recorded 15 tackles (11 solo) and one sack.
+In 2015, Purcell played in eight games (three starts) with and recorded 15 tackles (11 solo) and one sack.
 In 2016, he played in a 15 games (5 starts) with and totaled 26 tackles (17 solo) and one forced fumble.

 On February 27, 2017, Purcell signed a one-year tender with the 49ers.
-On May 2, 2017, Purcell was released by the 49ers.
+On May 2, Purcell was released by the 49ers.

 Los Angeles Rams

 On May 3, 2017, Purcell was claimed off waivers by the Los Angeles Rams.
-He was released on September 2, 2017.
+He was released by Los Angeles on September 2.

 Chicago Bears

 On September 19, 2017, Purcell was signed to the Chicago Bears' practice squad.
-He was released on October 6, 2017.
+He was released by the Bears on October 6.

 Carolina Panthers

 On October 10, 2017, Purcell was signed to the Carolina Panthers' practice squad.
-He was released on October 16, 2017.
+He was released by the Panthers on October 16.

-New England Patriots (first stint)
+New England Patriots

 On October 25, 2017, Purcell was signed to the New England Patriots' practice squad, but was released the next day.
-He was re-signed to the practice squad on November 7, 2017.
-He was released on November 22, 2017.
+He was re-signed to the team's practice squad on November 7.
+Purcell was released by New England again on November 22.

 Kansas City Chiefs

 On November 28, 2017, Purcell was signed to the Kansas City Chiefs' practice squad.
 He signed a reserve/future contract with the Chiefs on January 10, 2018.
-He was released on May 1, 2018.
-He was re-signed by the Chiefs on July 27, 2018.
-He was released again on September 1, 2018.
+Purcell was released by Kansas City on May 1.
+He was re-signed by the Chiefs on July 27.
+Purcell was released again on September 1.